rafasis1986/EngineeringMidLevel/TEST.md

     AUTH0_CLIENT_SECRET = 'your_auth0_client_secret'
     AUTH0_DOMAIN = 'your_auth0_domain'
     APP_URL = 'http://web.your_domain'
+    TWILIO_SID = 'your_twilio_sid'
+    TWILIO_TOKEN = 'your_twilio_token'
+    TWILIO_PHONE = 'your_twilio_phone_number'
+    SENDGRID_EMAIL = 'your_email'
+    SENDGRID_TOKEN = 'sendgrid_email_token'

 ```

 Remember setting the auth0 callback url in https://auth0.com/

+Twilio is a SMS provider, I use this provider because this let me create a free account,
+to send emails i used sendgrid service go to https://sendgrid.com ,
+in other hand i used a external queue service from https://www.cloudamqp.com and
+finally to watch the logs you can move to https://rdtr.loggly.com/login and login with
+login **admin** and password **Admin123**

 ## Setting FE application